dehesa/package-conbini/README.md

 -   `Then` provides the functionality of the `then` operator.

+## Extra Functionality

+The following are a grab-bag of extra functionality added to Combine:

+-   `Publishers.PrefetchStrategy` has been extended with a `.fatalError(message:file:line:)` option to stop execution if the buffer is filled.
+    <br>This is useful during development and debugging and for cases when you are sure the buffer will never be filled.

+    ```swift
+    publisher.buffer(size: 10, prefetch: .keepFull, whenFull: .fatalError())
+    ```

 # Testing

 Conbini provides convenience subscribers to ease code testing.
 These subscribers make the test wait till a specific expectation is fulfilled (or making the test fail in a negative case).
 Furthermore, if a timeout ellapses or a expectation is not fulfilled, the affected test line will be marked _in red_ correctly in Xcode.